Aashaykale4/Interactive_ChatBot/README.md

 markdown
 Copy code
-# Simple Chatbot Interface
+# Interactive Chatbot

-This project provides a simple chatbot interface implemented using HTML, CSS, and JavaScript.
+This project provides a simple chatbot interface implemented using HTML, CSS, and JavaScript,Python-Flask.
 The interface allows users to interact with a chatbot named "Sam" to get assistance or information.

 ## Features